mnshimiyimana/alu-shell/init_files_variables_and_expansions/README.md

-Script that adds the last directory.
+Script that counts the number of directories in PATH.